LinkedEarth/Pyleoclim_util/doc_build/_build/html/_sources/installation.rst.txt

   print(pyleo)

 Again, unless you are planning to make heavy use of the WWZ functionality, we recommend using the default installation.

-Installing R
-""""""""""""

-Some functionalities require an installation of `R <https://www.r-project.org?>`_.

-To install R, download a mirror `here <https://cran.r-project.org/mirrors.html>`_.
-Note that Rstudio is not needed when calling R from Python.

-Pyleoclim requires the `Bchron package <https://cran.r-project.org/web/packages/Bchron/index.html>`_.
-Pyleoclim will check for an installation of Bchron.
-It it doesn't exist, it will be installed.